The 5-Cent Coin: Who Is On the Nickel & What It Is Made of

 • Monticello, Jefferson’s estate, has been the primary design on the back of the nickel, except for a brief hiatus during the Lewis and Clark bicentennial commemorations in 2004-2005.

-• Our Tip: If you still doubt, try coin search by picture.
+Our Tip: If you are still unsure, try a coin search by picture.
 It will tell you what kind of coin you have.

 A Historical Look at the U.S. Coinage

-As you can see, the story behind who was on the nickel and what is a nickle made of is intertwined with American history.
+As you can see, the story behind who was on the nickel is intertwined with American history.
 Thomas Jefferson’s lasting legacy and the power of Abraham Lincoln on the penny - each coin reflects the nation’s values and memories.

-A nickel coin, like every other American coin, is a piece of the country’s great history.
+A nickel, like every other American coin, is a piece of the country’s great history.
 Remember: Lincoln is on the penny, Jefferson is on the nickel, and the stories of both men continue to shape the way we think about leadership, democracy, and the currency we use every day.

 coin icon